 Kendal Mountain Literature Festival 2017

-Artistic Director Claire Carter comments: “This year we have extended our Arts & Literature reach beyond the mountain foothills and into the rivers, seascapes and streets of the contemporary outdoor.
+Artistic Director Claire Carter comments: “This year we have extended our Arts & Literature reach beyond the mountains and into the rivers, seascapes and streets of the contemporary outdoor.
 It’s been a thrilling few months working with new and known authors and artists who are redefining what ‘outdoor’ means, and how we interact with it.”

 "We are now in the mountains and they are in us – kindling enthusiasm, making every nerve quiver", wrote John Muir in 1911.
 Over a century later, and mountains are even more deeply "in us" - drawing millions of people to them each year in search of adventure, enlightenment, beauty, wonder, wildness -- and nerve-quivering fear.
 As the virtual world consumes more of our time and attention, and as environmental crisis deepens around the globe, so our encounters with mountains and the natural world grow ever more vital.